micah-williamson/expresskit/dto/README.md

 **Error Reporting**

-When a validation rule is not met a default message will be returned with a `400` error code.
+When a validation rule is not met, a default message will be returned with a `400` error code.
 If you are going to display this message then you might want to define your own error messages.
-Instead of showing the client "username did not satisfy the pattern /^[\w\d]+$/", you may instead want the error to read "Please use alphanumerica characters for your Username".
+For example: Instead of showing the client "username did not satisfy the pattern /^[\w\d]+$/", you may instead want the error to read "Please use alphanumerica characters for your Username".
 To do that, the value of the validation rule becomes a tuple, where the first item in the array is the rule,